sannybuilder/library/README.md

 - Has an advanced filtering and searching functionality
 - Provides information on support of the command in other games
 - Has a convenient online editor for authorized users (see Contributing) where changes could be committed from the browser to GitHub
-- Provides the most recent classes.db and enums.txt files for download and use with Sanny Builder
+- Provides the most recent `classes.db`, `keywords.txt` and `enums.txt` files for download and use with Sanny Builder
 - Has the responsive design for using on mobile devices

 ## Contributing